 What is the difference between social media marketing and content marketing and why you need both if you want to succeed online?

-Many beginners to Internet marketing tend to confuse social media marketing with content marketing and my goal with this post is to help you understand the difference between the two and how you can use them for your benefit.
+Many beginners to digital marketing tend to confuse social media marketing with content marketing and my goal with this post is to help you understand the difference between the two and how you can use both for your benefit.

-As you can see in the image below, both social media marketing and content marketing are under the umbrella of Internet Marketing which is one of the most important components of digital marketing.
+As you can see in the diagram below, both social media marketing and content marketing are under the umbrella of Internet Marketing which is one of the most important components of digital marketing.

 What is Social media marketing?